 Injury or Trauma

 Whether a patient has lost a tooth during a big athletic event in the Oklahoma City metro area or by getting in a car accident on one of the busy roads in Norman or Moore, this trauma can be a big contributor to bone loss.
 Any time a tooth is broken or knocked out so that no biting surface is left below the gums, the jaw will not receive the stimulation it requires to stay solid.
 The only way to reverse this effect is with bone grafting, which should promote new growth in any area suffering from an injury.

 Crowding of teeth can sometimes push teeth into misalignment so severe that the tooth no longer has a neighboring tooth structure for support.
 When this happens, the tooth can over-erupt, reducing stimulation in the jaw and contributing to bone loss.

 This problem isn’t just reserved for misaligned teeth, however.
-Patients in the Norman and Moore areas suffering from TMJ issues, lack of dental care, and wear and tear can have problems chewing their food correctly, which also leads to bone loss.
+Patients in the Norman, Edmond, and Lawton areas suffering from TMJ issues, lack of dental care, and wear and tear can have problems chewing their food correctly, which also leads to bone loss.

 It’s not uncommon for Benign Facial Tumors to grow in or around the jaw.
 To prevent these tumors from spreading or applying pressure on the jaw, they should be removed as soon as possible.
 Even with immediate surgery, partial removal of the jaw is often required.
 Luckily, Bone Grafting is an excellent tool for restoring size and function to the jaw.